About

 Tudor House Museum

-My last Museum Manager role at this intriguing little site took everything I’d previously learned and mixed it all together.
-I managed staff, volunteers and a Listed building.
+Museum Manager responsible for managing staff, volunteers and a Listed building.
 During my time, I increased visitor numbers by 40% and successfully managed an NLHF funded project involving capital works and a museum-wide redevelopment of the interpretation.

 The Coffin Works

-For two years, I was their Volunteer and Operations Manager, during which I learned so much about the effective use of social media, volunteer management and growing diversity.
+Volunteer and Operations Manager, responsible for social media, volunteer management, daily operations and audience development.
 I continued as a volunteer (writing their monthly newsletters) for another three years.
 As the CW saying goes, “you can clock out but you can never leave!”